Parallel Order-Based Core Maintenance in Dynamic Graphs: Parallel Core Maintenance

-\paragraph{Algorithm.} The detailed steps of \texttt{InsertEdge}$_p$ are shown in Algorithm \ref{alg:p-edgeinsert}.
+The detailed steps of \texttt{InsertEdge}$_p$ are shown in Algorithm~\ref{alg:p-edgeinsert}, which is analogous to Algorithm~\ref{alg:insert}.
 We introduce several new data structures.
-First, the min-priority queue $Q_p$, the queue $R_p$, the candidate set $V^*_p$, and the searching set $V^+_p$ are all private to each worker $p$, so they cannot be accessed by other workers and synchronization is not necessary (lines 3, 7).
-Second, for each vertex $u\in V$, we introduce a status $u.s$, initialized as $0$, and atomically incremented by 1 before and after the $k$-order operation (lines 16 and 30).
+First, the priority queue $Q_p$, the queue $R_p$, the candidate set $V^*_p$, and the searching set $V^+_p$ are all privately used by the worker $p$; they cannot be accessed by other workers and synchronization is not necessary (lines 3, 7).
+Second, for each vertex $u\in V$, we introduce a status $u.s$, initialized to $0$ and atomically incremented by $1$ before and after the $k$-order operation (lines 16 and 30).
 In other words, when $u.s$ is an odd number, the $k$-order of $u$ is being maintained.
-By using such a status of each vertex, we obtain $v \in u.\post$ ($u\preceq v$) or $v \in u.\pre$ ($v\preceq u$) by the parallel \texttt{Order}($u, v$) operation.
+By using such a status for each vertex, we obtain $v \in u.\post$ ($u\prec v$) or $v \in u.\pre$ ($v\prec u$) by the parallel \texttt{Order}($u, v$) operation.

 As shown in Algorithm \ref{alg:myorder}, when comparing the order of $u$ and $v$, we ensure that $u$ and $v$ are not updating their $k$-order.
 We repeatedly acquire $u.s$ and $v.s$ as $s$ and $s'$ until both $s$ and $s'$ are even numbers (line 3).
-After comparing the order of $u$ and $v$ (line 4), we check if $u.s$ and $v.s$ are increased or not (line 5).
-If that is the case, we redo the whole process (line 2).
+After comparing the order of $u$ and $v$ (line 4), we check if $u.s$ and $v.s$ have increased (line 5).
+In that case, we redo the whole process (line 2).
 Finally, we return the result in line 6.
+Specifically, the status $s$ can be implemented by a 32-bit unsigned integer, which has two issues: First, a simple Boolean variable is not sufficient, as it must record the version number to ensure that there are no operations on $s$ during the comparison (line 4); second, an unsigned integer can overflow, e.g. the value $s = 2^{32} - 1$ adding by $1$ becomes $0$, but the comparison of $s$ (lines 3 and 5) is not affected, as a) the result of $(s~\texttt{mod}~2)$ is not changed even if $s$ overflows and b) it is impossible that $s$ increases $2^{32}$ times (during lines 2 - 5).

 \iftrue

 \fi